pexip/os-python-cffi/doc/source/using.rst

     >>> ffi.string(x) # interpret 'x' as a regular null-terminated string 'Hello'

-Similarly, arrays of wchar_t can be initialized from a unicode string, and calling ``ffi.string()`` on the cdata object returns the current unicode string stored in the wchar_t array (adding surrogates if necessary).
+Similarly, arrays of wchar_t or char16_t or char32_t can be initialized from a unicode string, and calling ``ffi.string()`` on the cdata object returns the current unicode string stored in the source array (adding surrogates if necessary).
+See the `Unicode character types`__ section for more details.

+.. __: ref.html#unichar

 Note that unlike Python lists or tuples, but like C, you *cannot* index in a C array from the end using negative numbers.